Šakiai: History

+During World War II, the town was under Soviet occupation from 1940, and then under German occupation from 1941 to 1944.
+The city was damaged by the bombardment of Soviet Air Forces, while the Nazi German Army has exploded many masonry buildings (only 70 homes out of 328 remained).
 Several massacres of Jewish people are alleged to have taken place in Šakiai in World War II, from July to September 1941.
 The killings are alleged to have committed by an Einsatzgruppen of German SS troops.
 The involvement of a small number of Lithuanians is also alleged.